timbussmann/Annoy-o-bot/README.md

 ## Create a reminder

 Each reminder is represented by a unique JSON document inside the `.reminders` folder.
+Reminders need a `.json` file ending.
 The app only takes reminders commited to the default branch (typically `master`) into account.

 The JSON file supports the following properties: